robashton/purerl-cookbook/otp/entry.rst

   :language: haskell
   :linenos:

 Almost inconsequential.
-In our Erlang apps we sometimes do a bit of housekeeping as part of startup, but the most basic application is essentially a proxy for starting the top level supervisor, so Pinto provides *App.simpleStart* for that case.
+In our production Erlang apps we might sometimes do a bit of housekeeping as part of start-up, but the most basic application is essentially a proxy for starting the top level supervisor, so Pinto provides *App.simpleStart* for that case.